UTheCat/jumpvalley/README.md

 This tells the operating system to let itself execute the file (in this case, the file is the Jumpvalley executable).
 You should then be able to run the Jumpvalley executable.

+## Documentation

+Jumpvalley's documentation can be found on its [website](https://uthedev.github.io/jumpvalley_docs/index.html) hosted on GitHub.

 ## Working with this repository

 Here are some instructions for working with this project's repository.
 This assumes that you actually want to do things with Jumpvalley's Git repository.